The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric

 Therefore the set of normalized positive definite functions (also continuous in the case of Lie groups) are exactly the set of characteristic functions of states.

-We can also get this result using a more fundamental theorem in the representation theory of $C^*$ algebras, called the GNS construction after Gel'fand, Naimark and Segal.
-A specific form of this theorem states \begin{theorem}[GNS construction] With every (continuous) positive definite function $\phi(g)$ we can associate a Hilbert space $\mathcal{H}$, a unitary representation $\{U(g)\}$ of $G$ in $\mathcal{H}$ and a vector $\psi$, cyclic for $\{U(g)\}$, such that
+We can also get this result using a more fundamental theorem in the representation theory of $C^*$ algebras, namely, the GNS construction.
+A specific form of this theorem states \begin{theorem}[GNS construction] With every (continuous) positive definite function $\phi(g)$ we can associate a Hilbert space $\mathcal{H}$, a unitary representation $\{U(g): g\in G\}$ of $G$ in $\mathcal{H}$ and a vector $\psi$, cyclic for $\{U(g): g\in G\}$, such that

 Moreover the representation $\{U(g)\}$ is unique up to a unitary equivalence. \end{theorem}